-The authority, organisation, and infrastructure of the Veterinary Services, including laboratories, should be clearly documented in accordance with Chapter 3.2. on the Evaluation of Veterinary Services of the Terrestrial Code, to provide confidence in the integrity of the compartment.
+The authority, organisation, and infrastructure of the Veterinary Services, including laboratories, should be clearly documented in accordance with Chapter 3.2., to provide confidence in the integrity of the compartment.

 The Veterinary Authority has the final authority in granting, suspending and revoking the status of a compartment.
 The Veterinary Authority should continuously supervise compliance with all the requirements critical to the maintenance of the compartment status described in this chapter and ensure that all the information is readily accessible to the importing countries.
 Any significant change should be notified to the importing country.